cogentcore/core/README.md

 * keyboard shortcuts -- need to register with window / event manager on a signal list..

-* add a new icon for color editor..

 * button repeat settings when button is held down -- esp for spinner buttons -- probably off by default

 * text translation functionality -- just do it automatically for everything, or require user to specifically request it for each string??  prefer a Stringer kind of method?  or a big map of translations?  send it to google??